jamesmcginnis/dolphin-diabetes-card/info.md

 A single tap opens a detail popup with a large reading, trend arrow, a 1h/3h/6h/12h/24h time range selector for the graph, and any available sensor attributes such as delta, battery, and transmitter ID.

-Inside the popup, **tap anywhere on the graph** to show a dotted vertical line at that position with the interpolated glucose reading displayed near the top.
-Tap a different spot to move the crosshair, or tap outside the graph area to clear it.
+Inside the popup, **click or drag anywhere on the graph** to show a dotted vertical line at that position with the interpolated glucose reading and timestamp displayed near the top.
+Drag to scrub along the graph, or click outside the graph area to clear it.

 Tapping the **30-min pill** opens a forecast popup with your estimated glucose, projected change, and a short friendly message if things are heading low or high — without offering medical advice.

-Tapping the **trend arrow** opens a trend history popup showing the last 50 readings with timestamps.
+Tapping the **trend arrow** opens a trend history popup showing recent trend readings with timestamps.

-Tapping the **sensor pill** opens a sensor life popup with applied date, expiry, time remaining, and a progress ring.
+Tapping the **sensor pill** opens a sensor life popup with applied date, expiry, time remaining (or hours overdue), and a progress ring.

 ## 30-Minute Forecast

 The forecast uses a weighted linear regression over the last 40 minutes of glucose history, giving more weight to the most recent readings.
 The result is colour-coded using your configured low and high thresholds and updates every 5 minutes.
 It is an estimate based on recent trends — not a clinical reading.

+## Sensor Life States

+The sensor pill has three distinct states:

+- **Active** — sensor has more than one day remaining; shown in your configured active colour
+- **Last Day** — one day or less remaining; shown in your configured urgent colour
+- **Expired** — sensor life has passed; shown in your configured expired colour with hours overdue displayed

 ## Configuration

 Everything is configurable through the built-in visual editor — no YAML needed.
-Options include sensor entity pickers, unit toggle (mmol/L or mg/dL), alert thresholds, show/hide graph with time range selector, sensor life countdown with start date and duration, and full colour control across rings, graph, sensor pill, forecast pill, and card background.
+Options include sensor entity pickers with smart keyword scoring and live search, unit toggle (mmol/L or mg/dL), alert thresholds, show/hide graph with time range selector, sensor life countdown with start date and duration, and full colour control across rings, graph, sensor pill (including separate active, last-day, and expired colours), forecast pill, and card background.

 ## Supported integrations